 Heroku is a cloud service for hosting your applications.
 It is a Platform as a service with support for auto-scaling and deployment.
 It primarily uses Git for deploying applications.
-It is is a cloud-based platform that provides application developers an environment ready to code, test and run an app without needing to worry about the infrastructure details.
+It is a cloud-based platform that provides application developers an environment ready to code, test and run an app without needing to worry about the infrastructure details.

-We can currently deploy apps written in the following languages :
+Heroku can currently deploy apps written in the following languages :

 Applications that run on Heroku usually have a unique domain (typically “applicationname.herokuapp.com”) that routes HTTP requests to the correct dyno.
 The containers used at Heroku are called “dynos.”
 Dynos are isolated, virtualized Linux containers that are designed to execute code based on a user-specified command.
 Each of the application containers or dynos are spread across a “dyno grid” which consists of several servers.
 Heroku’s Git server handles application repository pushes from permitted users.